aruintelligence/aml-core/README.md

 # ĀML v1.0 — ĀRU Meaning Language

-## A meaning-native interface language where every rendered element must justify the attention it consumes.
+## The first rendering system that asks:

-Traditional web systems render anything that exists.
+# “Should this exist?”

-ĀML introduces a different question:
+Traditional HTML renders anything that exists.

-> Should this render?
+ĀML evaluates every interface element through an ethical rendering gate before allowing it into the final experience.

-HTML renders what exists.
+> HTML renders what exists.
-**ĀML renders what deserves to exist.**
+> ĀML renders what deserves to exist.

 ---